![]() |

 manufactured by NEC.

 The design of the TI-18 was slightly changed during the production run.
-Please notice the "AUTO SHUT OFF" description found on later TI-18.
+Please notice the "AUTO SHUT OFF" description found on later TI-18 and reason for an additional [ON] key with the Canon card F-32.

 TI-18?
 Read more about Chinese Lucky Numbers.